nedap/speced.def/README.md

 ## ns organisation

-There are exactly 4 namespaces meant for public consumption:
+There are exactly 2 namespaces meant for public consumption:

 * `nedap.speced.def`: 'speced' forms of defprotocol, defn, fn, etc.
-* `nedap.utils.spec.api`: various utility functions, most notably `check!`.
-* `nedap.speced.def.predicates`: selected, generic predicates that you might find handy when specing things.
 * `nedap.speced.def.doc`: a public docstring registry for specs.
 Can be queried from arbitrary tools, and particularly [REBL](https://github.com/cognitect-labs/REBL-distro).

 They are deliberately thin so you can browse them comfortably.